-Venture Capital Investing Risk (AXS Thomson Reuters Venture Capital Return Tracker Fund).
+Venture Capital Investing Risk (AXS FTSE Venture Capital Return Tracker Fund).
 Although the Fund's Underlying Index does not invest in venture capital funds or companies funded by venture capital funds, it does seek to mimic the risk and return characteristics of U.S. venture capital-backed companies The Fund obtains exposures substantially similar to those of its Underlying Index and, therefore, is subject to the risks associated with venture-capital-backed companies.
 Venture capital is a type of equity financing that addresses the funding needs of entrepreneurial companies that for reasons of size, assets, and stage of development cannot seek capital from more traditional sources, such as public markets and banks.
 Because investing in new or very early companies inherently carries a degree of risk, including the risk that a company will fail, the returns of the venture capital backed companies may be subject to greater volatility than the returns of more established publicly traded companies.
 As a result, the Fund's returns also may experience greater volatility than a direct or indirect investment in more established public companies.

-Tracking Error Risk (AXS Thomson Reuters Private Equity Return Tracker Fund and AXS Thomson Reuters Venture Capital Return Tracker Fund).
+Tracking Error Risk (AXS FTSE Venture Capital Return Tracker Fund).
 Tracking error refers to the risk that the Fund's performance may not match or correlate to that of the Underlying Index, either on a daily or aggregate basis.
-The Underlying Index's return may not match or achieve a high degree of correlation with the return of U.S. venture capital-backed companies (for the AXS Thomson Reuters Venture Capital Return Tracker Fund) or the return of U.S. private equity-backed companies (for the AXS Thomson Reuters Private Equity Return Tracker Fund).
+The Underlying Index's return may not match or achieve a high degree of correlation with the return of U.S. venture capital-backed companies (for the AXS FTSE Venture Capital Return Tracker Fund).
 There are a number of factors that may contribute to the Fund's tracking error, such as fund expenses, imperfect correlation between the Fund's investments and those of the Underlying Index, regulatory policies, and high portfolio turnover rate.
 In addition, mathematical compounding may prevent the Fund from correlating with the monthly, quarterly, annual or other period of performance of the Underlying Index.
 Tracking error may cause the Fund's performance to be less than expected.

-Licensing Risk (AXS Thomson Reuters Private Equity Return Tracker Fund and AXS Thomson Reuters Venture Capital Return Tracker Fund).
+Licensing Risk (AXS FTSE Venture Capital Return Tracker Fund).
 The Fund relies on licenses that permit the Fund to use the Underlying Index and associated trade names, trademarks, and service markets in connection with the name and investment strategies of the Fund.
 Such licenses may be terminated by the licensor and, as a result, the Fund may lose its ability to use the Intellectual Property.
 There is also no guarantee that the applicable licensor has all rights to license the Intellectual Property for use by the Fund.
 Accordingly, in the event a license is terminated or a licensor does not have rights to license the Intellectual Property, it may have a significant effect on the operation of the Fund and may result in a change in the investment policy or closure of the Fund.